ruszkipista/cims03-my-car/README.md

 - class `bg-warning` (orange) for the accordion header background color

 ## 2. Program design
+The `run.py` file contains code related to Flask only, no database or form reference can appear in there.
+The `formdb.py` file is a module and contains code related to the database or webpage forms.

 ## 3. Features Left to Implement